 In order to check your allotment status online, you just need to visit ipo.alankit.com .
 You can search your details by enterning the PAN, IPO application number or DPID (Client ID).
 Alankit Assignments is the registrar of the IRCTC IPO.
 They will take care of share allotment and refund processing.

-If you do not know what is IPO?
-How to Apply for IPO?
-Read here.
-You can also contact out support team if you do not know the process for applying for IPO at 0755-4268599.
+You can also contact our support team if you do not know the process for applying for IPO at 0755-4268599.